G Suite Referral Programme Agreement

 Participant with the Participant’s Programme account.

 register domain names and purchase the Services on a Participant’s website.
-Its

 Its use is subject to the Google Domains Widget

 Terms and Conditions.

 “Eligible Referral” means a net new customer lead for the Services that (a)

-is not an Ineligible Referral.
+and (b) is not an Ineligible Referral.

-“Fee Assessment Date” means the date during the Fee Assessment Period on which
+“Fee Assessment Date” means the date during the Fee Assessment Period on

 of the Fee Assessment Period and subject to Clause 13.5.